Property Inspections For Professionals

 Professionals’ choice – Are you an Agent, Buyer or Conveyancer in need of a property inspection report?
-At Inspect It >>, we make customer satisfaction our number one goal.
-We know you don’t have time to paper chase.
-That’s why our hassle-free service delivers reports on time and to the right place, with no follow up calls necessary.
-Use Inspect It >> and you can expect:
+At Inspect It FIRST, we make customer satisfaction our number one goal.
+We know you don’t have time for the paper chase.
+That’s why our hassle-free service delivers reports on time and to the right place, with no follow-up calls necessary.
+Use Inspect It FIRST and you can expect:

 The Building Inspection industry in NSW is currently unregulated.
 Anyone that has purchased a property or is considering investing in one knows that building and pest inspections are a vital aspect of buying that property.
 It helps protect the potential owners from financial threats in case there are any structural problems.

 This is why it is also very important that you check whether your building inspector has the necessary qualifications to carry out the inspection.
-Without these qualifications, training, and experience, you can’t be sure that the building inspectors will be able to provide a quality and comprehensive inspection report.
+Without these qualifications, training and experience, you can’t be sure that the building inspectors will be able to provide a quality and comprehensive inspection report.
 Here are some aspects to consider before you hire a building inspector.

 Things to consider before hiring a building inspector

-It’s also important that the inspector you hire have the relevant Professional Indemnity Insurance cover.
-This is a prerequisite in the building inspection space and most insurance companies will provide cover only to registered building inspectors.
+It’s also important that the inspector you hire has the relevant Professional Indemnity (PI) Insurance cover.
+This is a prerequisite in the building inspection space and most insurance companies will provide cover only to experienced and registered building inspectors.

 #3 Experienced Professional Building Consultant